 But is the averaging down trading strategy profitable over the long-term?
-Also, can you average down when day trading?
+How about when day trading?
+What are the pitfalls?

 In this post, we will cover the basics of the averaging down trading strategy and why this approach can be dangerous for your portfolio.
 We’ll also look at why “averaging up” on a short position can be even more dangerous.
 Lastly, we’ll give an example of when averaging down might work.

 What is Averaging Down?

 In theory, this makes sense because it will allow you to obtain the same asset at a better price.
 Therefore, you can average down or up on the entry price and, in turn, increase the profits when you close out the position.

-That being said, there is one major flaw in this strategy is that you have no clue which trades will rally in your favor and which will continue to slide lower.
+That being said, there is one major flaw in this strategy.
+You have no clue which trades will go in your favor and which will continue to slide against you.

-If you are reading this article, odds are you have heard the adage of cutting your losers and letting your winners run.
+Opponents of this strategy point to the old adage of cutting your losers and letting your winners run.
 This sounds easy enough, but why is this so hard to do?

-The problem with so many of us is that we can not let go of the hope.
-Therefore, when we see a stock is no longer going in our favor, instead of taking the loss, we do the “smart” thing and add to the position.
+For this reason, when we see a stock is no longer going in our favor, instead of taking the loss, we do what we think is the “smart” thing and add to the position.
 It’s all based upon our ego and not wanting to be wrong.

-Investors use phrases like averaging down to justify their reckless actions of not only holding onto a losing position but adding to them.
-Let’s step back from the trading game for a second and let’s put this another way.
+Investors use phrases like averaging down to justify their risky actions of not only holding onto a losing position but adding to them.

 Would You Average Down with any Other Business?

 But you recently added a new style of toaster that is going to change how people eat their breakfast.

-You look over your inventory sheet, and you realize that you have 499 toasters left to sell, so you begin to worry a little and a phone call to the supplier is in order.
+You look over your inventory sheet, and you realize that you have 499 toasters left to sell, so you begin to worry a little and place a phone call to the supplier.

 Somehow Things Get Worse